Theratechnologies Inc. (THTX) CEO Paul Lévesque on Q1 2020 Results - Earnings Call Transcript

 Brian Abrahams

 Got it.
 That's really helpful.
 And then I guess just my other question would be sort of bigger picture.
 And first welcome to Paul.
-And Paul just wondering if you could maybe speak to – and obviously, I know it's early days but your thoughts in terms of any potential changes in overall strategy or expansion of focus for the company perhaps into some of the areas like rare diseases where you have particular levels of experience that you can leverage as well?
+And Paul just wondering if you could maybe speak to – and obviously I know it's early days but your thoughts in terms of any potential changes in overall strategy or expansion of focus for the company perhaps into some of the areas like rare diseases where you have particular levels of experience that you can leverage as well?
 I’ll hop back in the queue.
 Thanks.

 Paul Lévesque

 Thank you.
 Thank you for the question.
 Well as I said in my opening remarks, I think that I will be going at it in a very systematic way.
 So I just want to review the capabilities of this organization.
-I've been on Board now for the last six days.
+I've been on board now for the last six days.
 So obviously, I still have a bit of deep dive to do.
 But so far so good.
 I'm very, very happy with the colleagues and their knowledge and the fact that they've been carrying the load for so long.
 This company has had success and is well anchored.

 Now it all starts with having products that actually offer solutions to unmet medical needs.
 So I need to review the quality of our message and what is the plan that we have to make sure that we take advantage of the opportunities.
 And I truly believe that it's the same type of work that I was doing at Pfizer in rare disease.
 It's a small population, but at the same time we just need to zoom on those patients and health care providers that actually face a situation where patients are not controlled the best possible way.
 And then the execution is where we're going to win in the marketplace.
 So I'm going to go in a very, very systematic way, but I'm pretty, pretty sure that these products can actually find significant success over a decent period of time.